 I learned It’s Okay to Miss your Baby

 It’s okay to finally get that baby free break for a few hours but then think, “I wonder what my baby is doing..what he’s eating and is he smiling?!”
 What you are feeling is normal and probably will not change for a while.
 The best thing to do is organize video calls if necessary or power through it like ripping off a band-aid.

 It’s Okay to Not Recognize your Body

 Boobs- gone if not sagging to my ankles.
 Baby hair keeps springing up in the front of my hairline like bamboo sticks, baby tummy oh not going anywhere!
+And I am not even gonna get started on the mom butt!
 I was lucky enough to not get stretch marks or hold on to my baby weight but I think that was the universe’s way of saying sorry for my horrible labor.
 Regardless of how your body changed, it will take time to accept it and understand that those new bean bags you have for boobs were totally worth breastfeeding.
 It might take some time to look in the mirror and love your body once again, but once you do you realize you look so much more beautiful than you ever have before.
 If not, it’s almost 2019 – you have medical options!

 I learned It’s Okay to Feel Guilty

 With most of the above in mind, you will learn as I have learned that you will practically always feel guilty.
 Guilty for leaving your baby or guilty for not missing your baby, guilty for that extra hour of sleep.
 Mom guilt is something that never goes away.
 It is embedded in your brain right where your short-term memory used to be.
 Whether it’s eating half of his chicken nuggets or just really looking forward to naptime, I have learned the guilt doesn’t disappear. and ongoing management of this guilt is going to be a lifelong mission.